garethgd/angular-4-beer-search/README.md

 ## Beer Service

-The file beer.service.ts contains all the methods for the http requests used to retrieve data from the Brewery API.
+The `beer.service.ts` file contains all the methods for the http requests used to retrieve data from the Brewery API.
 It provides persistant data to our components when needed.
-Some methods return Observables  and some return Promises.
+Some methods return Observables while some return Promises.
 I wanted to demonstrate how I am able to use both.

 ## Animations